Keepalive: General behavior

-Most hosts that support TCP also support TCP Keepalive.
+Most hosts that support TCP also support TCP keepalive.
 Each host (or peer) periodically sends a TCP packet to its peer which solicits a response.
-If a certain number of keepalives are sent and no response (ACK) is received then the sending host will terminate the connection from its end.

-If a connection has been terminated due to a TCP Keepalive time-out and the other host eventually sends a packet for the old connection, the host that terminated the connection will send a packet with the RST flag set to signal the other host that the old connection is no longer active.
+If a certain number of keepalives are sent and no response (ACK) is received, the sending host will terminate the connection from its end.
+If a connection has been terminated due to a TCP keepalive time-out and the other host eventually sends a packet for the old connection, the host that terminated the connection will send a packet with the RST flag set to signal the other host that the old connection is no longer active.
 This will force the other host to terminate its end of the connection so a new connection can be established.

+Real world default behavior

-Typically TCP Keepalives are sent every 45 or 60 seconds on an idle TCP connection, and the connection is dropped after 3 sequential ACKs are missed.
-This varies by host, e.g. by default Windows PCs send the first TCP Keepalive packet after 7200000ms (2 hours), then sends 5 Keepalives at 1000ms intervals, dropping the connection if there is no response to any of the Keepalive packets.
+Typically, TCP keepalives are sent every 45 or 60 seconds on an idle TCP connection, and the connection is dropped after 3 sequential ACKs are missed.
+This varies by host, e.g. by default, Windows PCs send the first TCP keepalive packet after 7200000ms (2 hours), then send 5 keepalives at 1000ms intervals, dropping the connection if there is no response to any of the keepalive packets.
+Linux hosts send the first TCP Keepalive packet after 2 hours (default since Linux 2.2), then send 9 keepalive probes (default since Linux 2.2) at 75 seconds (default since Linux 2.4) intervals, dropping the connection if there is no response to any of the Keepalive packets.